 Aerial Wildlife Photography

-We all wish we could get as close to the animals as possible, under circumstances where the unsuspecting animals stay true to their daily routine.
+We all wish we could get as close to the animals as possible.
+We want circumstances where the unsuspecting animals stay true to their daily routine.

-Recently, wildlife photographers have started using robots, such as remote controlled cars, to get close to dangerous animals.
+Recently, wildlife photographers have started using robots.
+Remote controlled cars get you close to dangerous animals.

-Read here on how these could really change the way you not only approach, but photograph the wildlife.
+Read here on how these could really change the way you approach and photograph the wildlife.

 As photographers, we are always trying to create more and more interest in our images.
 One way to accomplish this is to change our perspective.